polyfy/polylith/readme.md

 An `environment` specifies our deployable artifacts and what components, bases and libraries they contain.
 Finally, we have the `development` environment (`development` + `deps.edn`) that are used to work with the code.

+The `.keep` files is put there to prevent git from removing the empty directories, if push without adding any files to them.

 A workspace is also always initialized to use [git](https://git-scm.com/), but more on that later.